PabloIbannez/VLMP/docs/Models.rst

 	  - Description
 	  - Type
 	  - Default
+	* - epsilon
+	  - Epsilon parameter of the steric potential.
+	  - float
+	  - 1.0
+	* - particleName
+	  - Name of the particle to be added to the system.
+	  - str
+	  - W
+	* - addVerletList
+	  - If True, a Verlet list will be created for the interactions.
+	  - bool
+	  - True
 	* - particleCharge
 	  - Charge of the particle to be added to the system.
 	  - float